CushionCatch: A Compliant Catching Mechanism for Mobile Manipulators via Combined Optimization and Learning: METHODOLOGY

 where $\boldsymbol{E}$ represents identity matrix, ${\mathit \Lambda}_b$, ${\mathit \Lambda}_m$ denotes the cost values associated with the mobile base and the manipulator.
 Due to the motion control accuracy of the mobile base is generally lower than the manipulator, ${\mathit \Lambda}_b$ tends to set higher than ${\mathit \Lambda}_m$ to encourage more movement of the manipulator.

+${}_c^w\boldsymbol{P} \in \mathbb{R}^{3} $ represents the position of the container in the world frame.
+Equation (\ref{p_equal}) ensures that the position of the container is the same as the ball's position at $\qca$ . ${}_c^w\boldsymbol{z}(\qca) \in \mathbb{R}^{3}$ indicates the container's z-axis vector expressed in the world frame.
+Through (\ref{dot_p}), the direction of the container is opposite to the velocity of the ball at $t_{ca}$, that is, parallel.

-${}_c^w\boldsymbol{T}_z(\qca)$ in (\ref{T_z}) denotes the $Z$-axis height of the container at the capture configuration $\q_{ca}$.
-For the potential collision between the mobile base and the manipulator, \cite{Lampariello2011, Bauml2010} use a semi-cylindrical spatial constraint for the position of the container.
-However, we find that the manipulator typically extends to reach out for a catching.
-Therefore, by ensuring the height of capture, such a self-collision will also be prevented.
-Moreover, due to the subsequent PRC phase, it is meaningful for the robot to maintain a specific height when catching the ball.
-The constraint of ${}_c^w\boldsymbol{T}_z(\qca)$ is simple but reasonable and effective.
+${}_c^w\boldsymbol{T}_z(\qca) \in \mathbb{R}$ in (\ref{T_z}) denotes the $Z$-axis height of the container at the capture configuration $\q_{ca}$.
+Due to the cushioning motions in subsequent POC phase, (\ref{T_z}) is meaningful for the robot to maintain a specific height when catching the ball.